Where are you now and what kind of work/projects are you currently working on?

 Once entering the real world, of course you’ll face challenges, but keep that little green land deep in your heart so you can retreat, recharge, and restart.
 Last but not least, once a day is finished, leave time for yourself to contemplate what you’ve achieved and what could be done better, this simple act will definitely apply more depths to both your personal and professional life.

-An object designer based in Chicago.
-Hsi utilizes simple forms and materials to reveal the complexities embedded in objects.
+Hsi Chen is an object designer based in Chicago who utilizes simple forms and materials to reveal the complexities embedded in objects.
 Her work explores the inherent and intrinsic value in the way objects are conceptualized, materialized, perceived, and used.
 Trained as an industrial designer in Taiwan prior to her Masters in Designed Objects from SAIC, her practical skills facilitate her process towards drawing the tangible from the intangible while maintaining her imaginative sensibility.

 Her experience includes teaching digital design to middle and high school students at SAIC, designing and manufacturing household products, book cover design for Chicago-based writer Lori A. O'Connell, forecasting societal trends, and consultation on color design.Hsi’s work has been exhibited throughout Chicago and at Spazio Rossana Orlandi in Milan during Design Week 2013.